HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week1/session-plan.md

     - [Code inspiration](#map)
     - [Foreach homemade](#map-homemade)
     - [Exercises](#map-1)
   - Filter - Changes the number of items in the array.
-Let the students investigate `filter`
+Let the trainees investigate `filter`
     - [Code inspiration](#filter)
-    - [Foreach homemade](#filter-homemade) - Get help from students to write this
+    - [Foreach homemade](#filter-homemade) - Get help from trainees to write this
     - [Exercises](#filter-1)
   - [Other example](#other-example)